Paths between colourings of sparse graphs

-The reconfiguration graph $R_k(G)$ of the $k$-colourings of a graph~$G$ has as vertex set the set of all possible $k$-colourings of $G$ and two colourings are adjacent if they differ on exactly one vertex.
+The reconfiguration graph $R_k(G)$ of the $k$-colourings of a graph~$G$ has as vertex set the set of all possible $k$-colourings of $G$ and two colourings are adjacent if they differ on the colour of exactly one vertex.

 We give a short proof of the following theorem of Bousquet and Perarnau (\emph{European Journal of Combinatorics}, 2016).
-Let $d$ and $k$ be positive integers, $k \geq d + 1$.
+Let $d$ and $k$ be positive integers, $k \geq d+1$.
 For every $\epsilon > 0$ and every graph $G$ with $n$ vertices and maximum average degree $d - \epsilon$, there exists a constant $c = c(d, \epsilon)$ such that $R_k(G)$ has diameter $O(n^c)$.
 Our proof can be transformed into a simple polynomial time algorithm that finds a path between a given pair of colourings in $R_k(G)$.

 Let $G$ be a graph, and let $k$ be a non-negative integer.
 A $k$-colouring of $G$ is a function $f: V(G) \rightarrow \{1, \dots, k\}$ such that $f(u) \not= f(v)$ whenever $(u, v) \in E(G)$.
 The reconfiguration graph $R_k(G)$ of the $k$-colourings of $G$ has as vertex set the set of all $k$-colourings of $G$ and two vertices of $R_k(G)$ are adjacent if they differ on the colour of exactly one vertex.